gaperton/ionic-views/docs/optimization-guidelines.md

     const points = [ { x : 1.5, y : 1.5 }, ... ];

-An object takes 2 * 8 = 16 bytes, 64-bit floats will take another 16 giving us 32 bytes per object.
-So, `points` array will take 32 * N + 4 * N = 36 * N bytes.
+An object takes about 2 * 8 = 16 bytes, 64-bit floats will take another 16 giving us 32 bytes per object.
+So, `points` array will take about 32 * N + 4 * N = 36 * N bytes (calculations are approximate, constants are ignored).

 Now lets turn the data structure inside out.
 It will take 24 * N + 16 bytes which is about 30% less than the previous option.